vega/vega-lite/site/docs/encoding.md

 ## Key Channel

 The key channel can enable object constancy for transitions over dynamic data.
-When a visualization’s data is updated (via [Vega Data API](https://vega.github.io/vega/docs/api/view/#data)), the key value will be used to match data elements to existing mark instances.
+When a visualization’s data is updated (via [Vega's View API](https://vega.github.io/vega/docs/api/view/#data)), the key value will be used to match data elements to existing mark instances.

 {% include table.html props="key" source="Encoding" %}